Boeing 377 Stratocruiser

 The Boeing 377 Stratocruiser was a large long-range airliner developed from the C-97 Stratofreighter military transport, itself a derivative of the B-29 Superfortress.
 The Stratocruiser's first flight was on July 8, 1947.
-Its design was advanced for its day; its innovative features included two passenger decks and a pressurized cabin.
+Design features included passenger decks and a pressurized cabin.
 It could carry up to 100 passengers on the main deck plus 14 in the lower deck lounge; typical seating was for 63 or 84 passengers or 28 berthed and five seated passengers.